offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To edit an existing sketch, select the sketch in the Model pane or 3D viewport, then use toolbar button 5.
-A Sketch Validation pane should appear wit buttons to test for specific issues.
+To edit an existing sketch_FC, select the sketch_FC in the Model pane or 3D viewport, then use toolbar button 5.
+A Sketch_FC Validation pane should appear wit buttons to test for specific issues.

 ![FreeCAD Part Design workbench sketch validation](freecad_part_design_sketch_validation.png)